RamOchoa-HES/HyperCode/README.md

 - Please use reginaadmin as username and regina1805 as password to log in and see content

+#### Sprint 2 story completion

+- All of the 17 points that we forecasted for the sprint were completed by development team members

 #### Sprint Review 1

 We met with our stake holder Samantha on 7/6/2020